Barron Hilton: Hilton Hotels

-In contrast to his gamble on gaming, Hilton earned a reputation as a financial conservative.
-After seeing his father struggle to overcome the effects of the Great Depression and World War II, he maintained the strongest balance sheet in the industry.
-Throughout his 30 years as CEO, he carried a low debt-to-capital ratio and a high credit rating, enabling him to gobble up such properties as Bally's Reno (formerly the MGM Grand Hotel and Casino-Reno).
-The 2,000-room resort was opened in 1978 for $230 million, and purchased by Hilton in 1992 for $88 million.
-With strong cash flow and plenty of liquid investments on hand, he was able to weather the inevitable recessions and business interruptions that struck the industry from the mid-'60s to the mid-'90s.

-Hilton continued as chairman of the board through the next decade as his hand-picked successor, Steve Bollenbach, dramatically expanded the company through a series of mergers and acquisitions.
+Hilton continued as chairman of the board through the next decade as his hand-picked successor, Steve Bollenbach expanded the company through a series of mergers and acquisitions.
 The advent of friendly capital markets in the late '90s enabled him to acquire such brands as Embassy Suites, DoubleTree, Hampton Inn, Homewood Suites, Bally's and Caesars.
 Then, in 2005, he reacquired Hilton International, 38 years after it had been sold to TWA.
 With the company now strategically complete, Bollenbach spun off the gaming business, which merged with Harrah's in 2005 and was renamed Caesars Entertainment.

 In 2007, private equity firm The Blackstone Group purchased Hilton Hotels Corporation, consisting of 2,800 hotels with 480,000 rooms in 76 countries and territories.
 Blackstone paid $47.50 per share, a 32 percent premium over the July 2 closing price.
 The $26 billion, all-cash transaction included $7.5 billion of debt.

 Host Hotels & Resorts veteran Chris Nassetta was hired to manage the company, which was renamed Hilton Worldwide and is now known as Hilton Inc. Now celebrating the 100th year since Conrad Hilton purchased his first hotel, the company has expanded to include 17 brands, 5,800 hotels, and 939,000 rooms in 114 countries of the world.

 Hilton family fortune

 In 1979, Barron Hilton's father, Conrad Hilton, died at age 91.
-He left 13.5 million shares of Hilton Hotels Corporation stock—97 percent of his estate—to the Conrad N. Hilton Foundation, a humanitarian charity which he had established in 1944.
+He left 13.5 million shares of Hilton Hotels Corporation stock—97 percent of his estate—to the Conrad N. Hilton Foundation, a charity that he had established in 1944.